Yippy/fof-mason-tag/README.md

 - User answers can be validated with custom Laravel Validator rules
 - You can choose the number of columns of the layout
 - (experimental) show the tags field as a Mason field
+- Associate field with primary tag, on/off field for each tag

 **Note:** due to the way the Flarum discussion composer works, it currently cannot be automatically resized to fit all fields.
 If you have many fields you will have to manually increase the composer height with the mouse handle.